akashft/veera_coding_challenge/README.md

 2. Complete your project as described within your local repository.
 3. Ensure everything you want to commit is committed.
 4. Create a git bundle: `git bundle create your_name.bundle --all`
 5. Email the bundle file to nimeet@veerahealth.com and CC shivaninair@veerahealth.com.
+Also mention the time you took to solve the challenge.